 How do I prepare for a PRP injection?

-During the PRP injection procedure we will be collecting your platelets and injecting them into the damaged or injured area.
+During the PRP injection procedure, we will be collecting your platelets and injecting them into the damaged or injured area.
 Platelet function is affected by certain medications.
 You may need to consult your cardiologist or primary care doctor.

 Will PRP work for my injury?

 PRP when used alone will not heal a meniscus tear.
 However, at the time of surgery, when we repair the meniscus using sutures we will often inject the PRP around the repair site.
-The current thinking is that PRP might have a role at improving the chance that the repaired meniscus will heal after suturing.
+The current thinking is that PRP might have a role in improving the chance that the repaired meniscus will heal after suturing.

 Rotator cuff injuries:

 Many people with bursitis or inflammation of their rotator cuff might respond to a PRP injection.
 PRP can reliably decrease inflammation.
 That is the main goal of PRP.
 These injections will not reliably heal a rotator cuff tear.
 Similar to a meniscus tear, we might inject PRP in the area after we repair the rotator cuff.
 Again, the thought is that this might improve the chance that the rotator cuff tear will heal.
 In cases of bursitis without a tear, the PRP is often effective at alleviating the pain due to inflammation of the bursa.

 One of the most common uses for PRP is to treat osteoarthritis of the knee.
 This post goes into more detail about PRP injections for knee arthritis.
 PRP will not reverse or cure osteoarthritis.

 The main goal of the PRP is to decrease the inflammation within the joint.
 We have used this successfully in combination with other procedures such as an embolization for people looking to delay a knee replacement.